 With the help of our recommendations for the best espresso machine under $200, you can find the right machine to suit your needs and budget.
 Who knows, this could be the origin story of the next great coffee chain.
 So, let’s get started.

 We know you’re eager to know the top products in this space.
 So, we’ll start the article with reviews of espresso machines under $200.
-After that, the section on the factors to consider when buying an espresso machine under $200 will take you through valuable insights related to the purchasing process.
+After that, we’ll go over the factors to consider when choosing, which contains valuable insights related to the purchasing process.

 |Model||Price||Item Weight||User Rating|